cmstead/js-refactor/README.md

 **Export Function** creates new export declaration for selected function or function name

-**Extract Variable** Creates new assigned variable declaration and extracts repeated values.

 **Shift Parameters Left** Shifts all selected parameters to the left

 **Shift Parameters Right** Shifts all selected parameters to the right

 **Wrap In Condition** Wraps selected code in an if statement, adding indentation as necessary

-**Wrap In Executed Function** is an extra step on top of wrap in function.
-Instead of simply wrapping your selected code in a new function declaration, JS Refactor encloses your code in a named function and immediately executes the new function on the next line.
-This makes the "extract method/function" refactoring trivial to implement since the only work needed is to move the new function to an appropriate location in the code.

 **Wrap in function** takes your selected code, at line-level precision, and wraps all of the lines in a named function.